-The Lane ESD board approved an appropriations transfer in 2020-21.
-Appropriations were adjusted in the following funds; in the General Fund to reflect the changes in district service orders, in the Special Revenue Fund to accommodate the increased grants/contracts revenue and in the Capital Projects Fund for the Seismic Rehabilitation Grant.
+The Lane ESD board approved an appropriations transfer in 2019-20.
+Appropriations were adjusted in the General Fund to reflect the changes in district service orders and in the Special Revenue Fund to accommodate the new Sign Language Interpreter program.